Table of Contents[Hide][Show]

 Amaranth isn’t an easy off the shelf eat, but neither is it overly hard to prepare.
 It contains a number of anti-nutrients – tannins and soap-like saponins in particular.

 Traditional groups developed practices to reduce and remove these harmful compounds.
 Typically, they involve soaking the seeds, draining off the water and then allowing them to sprout before consuming.
 Because the soaking water contains these anti-nutrients, it is not wise to consume it as is sometimes practiced under modern food philosophies.
 An example is aquafaba chickpea water.

 A Kenyan study claims that the optimal time and technique to reduce anti-nutrients involves five hours of soaking followed by 24 hours of sprouting.
 (13)

 Cooking will also help eliminate anti-nutrients in amaranth.
 Both boiling and dry heat break down anti-nutrients, along with increased protein utilization.
 Note that some people groups practiced both methods, but many traditional dishes use only cooking to degrade the anti-nutrients.
 Either way, it is best to avoid consuming raw amaranth.

 Amaranth Recipe Ideas

 First, remember that amaranth produces edible leaves, similar in taste to spinach.
 You can consume them raw, stir-fried, or sauteed.
 Many Asian and African dishes make use of amaranth greens.

-Note that some species of amaranth leaves, particularly purple amaranth, are high in oxalates the same as spinach.
+Note that some species of amaranth leaves, particularly purple amaranth, are high oxalate foods.
 Thus, those with candida issues and/or kidney stones in the family tree should avoid eating amaranth greens raw and toss the cooking water before consuming.
 They are also not a safe choice for green smoothies.

 If you need a replacement for popcorn, amaranth seeds can also be popped on the stovetop.
 This recipe for popped sorghum shows you the process.
 Unfortunately, a popcorn popper cannot be used as amaranth seeds, though a similar color, are smaller than pearl millet.
 They are not as tiny as teff grains, but almost!
 They are smaller even than quinoa!